Overview

 You will only receive an email if the cron fails, or if the cron job itself creates output to view.

-You may be emailed this when the cron job fails to run.
+You may receive an email with this text when the cron job fails to run.
 Check the subject of the email that was sent to you.
-It will start like this:
+It will start like this: Cron username@server

-Check your file paths.
-Try adding the full file path to the file you're attempting to run as well as the full file path to any file's you're writing to.
+Try adding the full path to the file you're attempting to run as well as the full path to any file's you're writing to.
 For example, instead of:

 cat file.txt